jimwrites/garden/src/site/notes/Cards/Missing Puzzle Pieces.md

 [[Sources/Scripture (WEB)/43 - John/John-15#v4\|John-15#v4]] says we need to be connected.

-This ties to the idea of [[identity\|identity]], and the thought that we live out our identity in community.
+This ties to the idea of [[Cards/identity\|identity]], and the thought that we live out our identity in community.
 No piece of the puzzle functions alone.